Child Support Attorneys in Waco Texas

 - any other relevant factor.

-The court normally orders health insurance coverage and requires the parent to split the uninsured health care expenses of the child.
-In addition, the court may order income withholding to secure the payment of child support.
+The court orders health insurance coverage typically and requires the parent to split the child’s uninsured health care expenses.
+Also, the court may order income withholding to secure the payment of child support.
 Child support is described in the Texas Codes Annotated; Family Code, Chapters 154.001 to 154.309.

 To discuss your case with an experienced Waco child support lawyer, contact one of Dunnam & Dunnam’s child support attorneys at 254-753-6437.

 What do our child support clients say about Dunnam & Dunnam?

 Wacoan Magazine regularly chooses our law firm as the best in Waco, including best family law attorneys.
 You can read many of our client’s family law reviews on our family law page.
 Some of our child custody clients have said,

 “I have known Jim Dunnam for 30 years, back in the day when it was unheard of for the man to get custody of the kids during a divorce Jim fought for me and got custody of both my children for me, if you are lucky enough to have Jim as your attorney then you have the piece of mind knowing he will fight for your case till the very end, a stand up guy who tells you straight up front what your facing and what he can do for you, I highly recommend Jim Dunnam to anyone who is in need of an attorney for any circumstance.” –Greg Key